zoot101/snapraid-daily/README.md

 # Scope

-This script is intended to focus just on **SnapRAID** and simple email notifications, rather than adding many different features.
+This script is intended to focus just on **SnapRAID** and simple email notifications.
 This is keeping in the traditional unix philosophy of do one thing and do it well.

-Additional functionality is accomplished through the use of Start/End and Notification Hooks.
+Additional functionality such as alternative forms of notificatoins are accomplished through the use of Start/End and Notification Hooks.
 See the additional repo here, and the section on the hooks below.

 * [https://github.com/zoot101/snapraid-daily-hooks](https://github.com/zoot101/snapraid-daily-hooks)